ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 It subscribes to the "trajectory topic" and should control the robots actuators in order to make it move.
 In practice it waits 2 seconds and then updates the current position and calls the function to plot the grid and the robot motion.

+### Messages and parameters
+The messages that are sent between node are of two different types:
+- string for command topic,
+- Int64MultiArray for target_pos and trajectory topics.

+The parameters used are:
+- current_pos, which represents the current position of the robot.
+It is initialized by the state manager, read by the planner, and updated by the robot_motion_controller.

 ## How to run the code:
 Download the package in your_catkin_ws/src.
 ```sh